|Unit level:||Level 6|

 - One coursework assignment; weighting 15% each,

-- End of semester examination: two and a half hours; weighting 85%
+- End of semester examination: three hours; weighting 85%

 - Paradoxes and axioms